dmtrKovalenko/odiff/README.md

 ### Node.js

-NodeJS Api is pretty tiny.
+NodeJS Api is pretty tiny as well.
 Here is a typescript interface we have:

 ```ts
 type ODiffOptions = {